List of museums in Manitoba

 This is a list of museums in Manitoba, Canada.
 There are nearly 200 museums in Manitoba, with over 40 in the City of Winnipeg alone.

 For this context, museums are defined as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
 Also included are non-profit art galleries and university art galleries.

-Due to COVID-19 restrictions, all museums in Manitoba have been closed for extended periods of time throughout 2020 and 2021.

 Overview

-There are nearly 200 museums in Manitoba, with over 40 in the City of Winnipeg alone.

-For this context, museums are defined as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
-Also included are non-profit art galleries and university art galleries.
-These include art galleries; community museums; cultural centres; heritage centres; nature centres; historic buildings, sites, and parks; historical societies; natural history and science museums; and zoos.
-Moreover, their collections range from art and history to science and nature, from sports and leisure to transportation and industry.

-Manitoba museums are also essential to the province's tourism industry.